0alter0/translator/README.md

 The more languages you use, the more time it takes for a translation, and it also becomes slower depending on how long your text is.

+If you'd like to check what it has been translated into, open Inspect, and go into network.

 # https://0alter0.github.io/translator